MicrosoftDocs/Viva/WorkplaceAnalytics/Use/effective-operations.md

 Ways to keep employees engaged:

 * Prepare thoughtful agendas that clearly state meeting goals and the purpose of each participant's attendance.
 Frame agenda topics as questions to focus and prime discussion.
-* Use the MyAnalytics Outlook add-in to prepare for meetings.
+* Use the [MyAnalytics Insights to prepare for meetings](../myanalytics/use/use-the-insights.md#prepare-for-your-meetings).
 It provides insights about meeting information, related documents, and reminders to book preparation time.
 * People have short attention spans.
 To keep meeting participants engaged during longer meetings, structure agendas in 15-minute increments and take mini-breaks.

 For more best practices and ways to maintain the interest and participation of meeting attendees, see [Best practices for meetings](../tutorials/gm-meetings.md).